Kia Niro PHEV reliability & safety

 Kia as a brand performed well in the same survey, finishing eighth out of 26 manufacturers.
 That put it well ahead of its Korean counterpart Hyundai (15th), as well as rivals including SEAT (14th), Toyota (12th) and Suzuki (11th).

-The Kia Niro received a 'dual rating' from Euro NCAP, but the good news is that the PHEV has all the features that earned the car a maximum five-star rating.
+The Kia Niro received a 'dual rating' from Euro NCAP: four stars with standard equipment and five stars when some optional safety features are added.
+The good news is that both the 2 and 3 specifications offered on the PHEV have all the features that earned the car a maximum five-star rating.